 - Does it persuade me to buy?

-Hiring a B2B copywriter helps a business sell more of their products and services through written communications such as sales letters, brochures, eBooks, white papers, articles, web pages, press releases, social media posts, and much more.
+Hiring a B2B copywriter helps businesses sell more of their products and services through written communications such as sales letters, brochures, eBooks, white papers, articles, web pages, press releases, social media posts, etc.

 Selling more involves:

 - Providing the right solution in the most persuasive manner possible